Click on any picture to see a larger version.

 Some places on the ship offer reasonably authentic glimpses of what a Cabin Class passenger might have seen.
 (The planners of the ship’s original conversion to a tourist attraction did not consider the Tourist and Third Class public spaces worth preserving.)

 The Main Hall of the Promenade Deck reproduces the original ceiling and floor, light fixtures, and some of the art work.
-It also includes one of the original Art Deco mirrored planter/light fixtures that was not put back during the “modernized” refitting after World War II.
-But the drawing room, writing room, telephone room, and library that adjoined the Main Hall were replaced with space for an undistinguished shopping mall.
+It also includes one of the original Art Deco mirrored planter/light fixtures that were omitted from the “modernized” refitting after World War II.
+But the drawing room, writing room, telephone room, and library that adjoined the Main Hall were replaced with an undistinguished shopping mall.

 The hotel rooms occupy three decks.
 Seven decks originally had staterooms, to which a series of elevators provided access.
 Most of these elevators were removed in the conversion.
 Their original doors remain, with apologetic signs noting the reduced occupancy of the current hotel.
 The Main Deck, now the uppermost hotel floor, originally held Cabin Class staterooms and suites.
 At its bow and stern ends were lounges for Tourist and Third Classes, which are now (locked) meeting rooms.
 Of course, the lounges originally had their own entrances, entirely separate from the one Cabin Class passengers used.